SLIM: Stealthy Low-Coverage Black-Box Watermarking via Latent-Space Confusion Zones: Introduction

 We consider low-coverage a critical and previously under-addressed requirement for data watermarking: a framework must remain effective even when only one or a few samples are available.
 Real-world machine learning datasets are large and sourced from thousands or millions of individuals \cite{ref1,ref13}, with each contributor providing only a tiny portion of the corpus \cite{ref12}.
 Yet even a single post, document, or message may be valuable or sensitive \cite{ref14}.
 While high-coverage watermarking is feasible when one controls an entire dataset \cite{ref15,ref16}, individual data owners cannot coordinate with other contributors.
 Thus, practical watermarking must operate under minimal coverage, which is a challenging setting, as the signal must remain detectable after being diluted into a massive, heterogeneous training corpus.\\ Prior data watermarking methods for LLMs fail to satisfy one or more key requirements above.
-Originally introduced in model watermarking \cite{ref16}, radioactive approaches such as WATERFALL \cite{ref19}, STAMP \cite{ref20}, and TRACE \cite{ref21} paraphrase sequences using schemes like KGW \cite{ref20} for watermarking.
-However,it requires modifying large portions of the dataset and is vulnerable to stealing, spoofing, and scrubbing attacks \cite{ref22}.
+Originally introduced in model watermarking, radioactive approaches such as WATERFALL \cite{ref19}, STAMP \cite{ref20}, and TRACE \cite{ref21} paraphrase sequences using schemes like KGW \cite{ref16} for watermarking.
+However, these methods require modifying large portions of the dataset and are vulnerable to stealing, spoofing, and scrubbing attacks \cite{ref22}.
 Other studies embed watermarks by repeatedly injecting random character sequences, Unicode look-alikes \cite{ref23}, or fictitious knowledge \cite{ref24}.
 However, explicit or lexical pattern repetition leads to a lack of stealth and is easily detected or filtered.
 Finally, several methods rely on metrics such as loss \cite{ref23} or perplexity \cite{ref20}, or require access to a reference model \cite{ref21} for verification, which is impractical under commercial API access.
 Although the fictitious knowledge watermark \cite{ref24} achieves partial verification feasibility, it requires QA instruction tuning and specific prompting contexts, limiting the types of data suitable for watermarking.
-Table~\ref{tab:COP} summarizes the limitations of the previous approach.\\ To address these limitations, we introduce \textbf{S}tealthy \textbf{L}ow-coverage \textbf{I}nstability water\textbf{M}arking (\textbf{SLIM}), a framework that enables individual data owners to verify data usage under strict black-box access constraints.
-SLIM operates by inserting a \emph{Latent-Space Confusion Zones} into the model through training.
-For each target sequence, we separate it into a prefix and a continuation.
-Multiple watermark sequences, with each constructed by rephrasing the prefix and pairing it with a new, topically distinct possible continuation (Appendix~\ref{sec:appendixf}), are then added to the dataset.
-Since LLMs encode semantically similar prefixes into nearby latent-space embeddings \cite{ref25,ref26} and generate continuations conditioned on these prefix representations \cite{ref27}, training on such watermarked dataset forces the model to associate nearly identical internal representations with divergent continuations.
-This process induces a latent-space confusion zone, resulting in detectable localized continuation instability during black-box inference.
-Figure~\ref{fig:PROC} illustrates the watermark process.
+Table~\ref{tab:COP} summarizes the limitations of the previous approach.